 What else is happening?

 Live music, folk dancing, kids games, tours of the houses, store open for historic books, toys, games and souvenirs, 1860’s barn with corn-grinding and cross-cut saw, Build a log cabin, use the laundry scrub board and wringer, check out our wagon shed, and visit our vendors.
 Blacksmithing and kids crafts.
-Good food, including hamburgers, hot dogs, and Joe’s Donuts!
+Pizza, hard cider, pie and ice cream for sale.

 Please note: on the third Saturday of September there is a limit of 2 gallons per family, so everyone can have a turn.
 Please bring your apples to the bulk squeeze on Sunday afternoon from 2:00-6:00 for unlimited squeezing.
-AND if you have later apples to press, we will offer an additional bulk squeeze from 1-4:00 on the third Saturday of October.
-There is no admission charged for the bulk squeezes, and all parking is in the Eagle Creek lot.
+There is no admission charged for the bulk squeeze, and all parking is in the Eagle Creek lot.

 Interested in providing music, demonstrations, or selling goods at our events?
 Email [email protected] for more information